dotnet/docs/docs/csharp/fundamentals/types/records.md

 Record structs differ from structs in that the compiler synthesizes the methods for equality, and `ToString`.
 The compiler synthesizes a `Deconstruct` method for positional record structs.

 The compiler synthesizes a public init-only property for each primary constructor parameter in a `record class`.
 In a `record struct`, the compiler synthesizes a public read-write property.
-The compiler doesn't create properties for primary constructors parameters in `class` and `struct` types that don't include `record` modifier.
+The compiler doesn't create properties for primary constructor parameters in `class` and `struct` types that don't include `record` modifier.

 ## Examples